ikvk/imap_tools/README.rst

 uid            iter(str)|str  UID 1,2,17               corresponding to the specified unique identifier set header         (str, str)     HEADER "AntiSpam" "5.8"  have a header that contains the specified str in the text
 =============  =============  =======================  =================================================================

-`*` - When searching by dates - email's time and timezone are disregarding.

 Actions with emails in folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^